ArtPoon/slides/markdown/mimm4750g-l3.md

 | S | C,G |
 | M | A,C |

-Can you think of a mnemonic for 2-fold mixtures?
+> Can you think of a [mnemonic](https://en.wikipedia.org/wiki/Mnemonic) for 2-fold mixtures?

 ---

 # FASTA

 * One of the most common file formats for sequence data.
+* Originated from a sequence alignment program ([FAST-All](https://en.wikipedia.org/wiki/FASTA), 1987) that is no longer used.
 * Every sequence record starts with a `>` symbol, followed by the sequence label (header).
 * The sequence appears on subsequent lines until the next `>`.